The Pulse

 Credits: seetao

 Variety is the spice of life, and India’s green energy sources sure fit the bill.
 The country has a variety of languages, of which 22 are official.
 India is also a megadiverse since it is home to almost 10% of the world’s species and lest we forget its major contribution to the world’s spices, such as turmeric, pepper, and cardamom.
-Now, India plans on using green energy in its most extreme plan yet, which may power the entire Earth with its $300,000,000 investment and 72 GW of ‘green energy.’
+Now, India plans on using green energy in its most extreme plan yet, with a ₹28,436 crore investment and a target of 72 GW of ‘green energy.’

-The Chief Minister of Andhra Pradesh, N Chandrababu Naidu, recently announced plans for a ₹ 28,436 crore (approximately $300,000,000) green energy corridor which will provide renewable energy from various projects to India’s main grid.
+The Chief Minister of Andhra Pradesh, N Chandrababu Naidu, recently announced plans for a ₹28,436 crore green energy corridor which will provide renewable energy from various projects to India’s main grid.
 This ambitious project highlights Andhra Pradesh’s goal of supplying 72 GW of green energy by 2029.

 The Chief Minister’s green energy corridor project will comprise the construction of transmission networks and central substations.
 Funding for the green energy corridor will come from the following: